 - Anshan (0 Wins from 6 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Mister McGoldrick in 2008, winning for Sue Smith at odds of 66/1 under the guidance of Dominic Elsworth.
-Looking at the runners at the head of the market over the last 20 renewals there have been 4 winning favourites in the race.
-Whilst we wait for the 2025 Festival Plate remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.
+Looking at the runners at the head of the market over the last 20 renewals there have been 5 winning favourites in the race.
+Remember to bookmark the best racing tipsters page so you can get easy access to the best OLBG racing tipsters.

 Schedule for Tuesday at the Cheltenham Festival